|

 low cost approaches to space transport.

-NASA is now trying this with its COTS
+NASA is now trying this with the COTS

 (Commercial Orbital Transport System demonstration)